What is Attachment Theory and Why Does it Matter in Relationships?

 Therapy is one place where that corrective experience can occur.
 So is a relationship, when both partners are willing to understand their patterns and try something different.
 The attachment history you carry is not your destiny.
 It is the starting point.

-Working With Attachment Patterns in Couples Therapy
+Working With Attachment Patterns in Therapy

-If you recognise your relationship in any of what’s described here — the cycles, the collisions, the distance that opens between you despite your best intentions — couples therapy offers a structured space to understand those patterns and begin to change them.
+If you recognise yourself or your relationship in any of what’s described here — the emotional struggles or the cycles that continue despite your best intentionscouples therapy or individual therapy offers a structured space to understand your patterns and begin to change them.
+Whether that looks like ongoing weekly sessions or a more concentrated couples therapy intensive, the starting point is the same: understanding what is actually happening beneath the surface.